steqeq/0000/docs/reference/env-variables.rst

 Environment variables reference
 *************************************************************

-ROCm common and important environment variables
+ROCm common and important Environment Variables
 ===============================================

 The following table contains the environment variables that are most commonly use in the ROCm software stack.
 These variables are necessary or useful for the simple tasks, like build a ROCm library or run applications on AMD cards.